hyperledger/indy-plenum/design/observers.md

     1. [Optional] Validate catch-up correctness sending LEDGER_STATUS to Validators

 - Goal4: Reduce Write Load
-    1. Verify state proof on write requests
+    1. Verify audit proof on write requests
     1. Send write requests to Gatekeepers Nodes
         - Can send both reads and writes to the same Gatekeeper Node with the same fallback rules
         - It’s essential that re-sending must be done with the same reqId